Quantum determinism and completeness restored by indistinguishability and long-time particle detection: Infeasibility of event separation in the Bell experiments

 When we trace out over the Fock space associated to the second beam, we recover the form of expression Eq.~\eqref{th} for the thermal density matrix:

 which guarantees a well-defined average photon number even for a fainted signal, provided many modes $k$ are involved which is the case for a pulse.

-Assuming instead that pulses with photon numbers greater than unity are negligible with only one wavevector mode, we could employ the naive approximation of projecting the state onto the particle number pair of Eq.~\eqref{Squ} to recover the symmetric Bell entangled state: $|\psi\rangle =(\hat a^\dagger_{k,H} \hat b^\dagger_{-k,H} + \hat a^\dagger_{k,V} \hat b^\dagger_{-k,V})|0\rangle/\sqrt{2}$.
-The use of the Born's probability postulate allows the possibility of different polarisation outcomes.
+Assuming instead that pulses with photon numbers greater than unity are negligible with only one wavevector mode, we could employ the naive approximation of projecting the state onto the particle number pair of Eq.~\eqref{Squ} to recover the symmetric Bell entangled state:

+where we use the simplification: $\hat a_\epsilon = \sum_k \hat a_{k,\epsilon}$ and $\hat b_\epsilon = \sum_k \hat b_{k,\epsilon}$.
+The projection postulate then allows different polarisation outcomes.
+The expression of the density matrix in Eq.~(\ref{Al}) shows that using a QED formalism, genuine quantum correlations appear among different momentum modes but not among different localizations in space as Eq.~\eqref{Bell} leads to think.
+Hence the question: if starting from a local quantum state that evolves according to quantum field theory, is it possible to produce a genuine entanglement at two distant points in space resulting in a non-local quantum state?
+According to \cite{Bricmont}, the existence of such non-local state implies non locality.
+Most of the textbooks assume their existence but the production of non locality starting from locality is never addressed on a firmly grounded basis.

 In comparison using a symmetric state ($\lambda_{1}=\lambda_{2}$) in Eq.~\eqref{Squ}, it is not possible to discriminate deterministically between two states of polarisation which appear now to be factorized and therefore uncorrelated.
 With our measurement definition where an avalanche diode is triggered once the number of particles exceeds unity, identical outcomes occur for each beam.